Kirito-Ausna/openfold-1/README.md

 `hhblits`, `hhsearch` and `kalign` are available at the default path of `/usr/bin`, their `binary_path` command-line arguments can be dropped.
-If you've already computed alignments for the query, you have the option to skip the expensive alignment computation here.
+If you've already computed alignments for the query, you have the option to circumvent the expensive alignment computation here.

-Note that chunking (as defined in section 1.11.8 of the AlphaFold 2 supplement) is enabled by default in inference mode.
-To disable it, set `globals.chunk_size` to `None` in the config.

 ### Training